Nada Nuevo

 "Nada Nuevo" (English: "Nothing New") is a song by Mexican singer-songwriter Christian Nodal released on February 14, 2019 as a single.
-"Nada Nuevo" was witten by Nodal and American songwriter and producer Edgar Barrera.
+"Nada Nuevo" was written by Nodal and American songwriter and producer Edgar Barrera.

-"Nada Nuevo" reached number one on the Top 20 General Mexican Songs Chart and number twenty six on the Billboard Top Latin Songs chart in the United States.
+"Nada Nuevo" reached number one on the Monitor Latino Top 20 General Mexican Songs chart and number twenty six on the Billboard Top Latin Songs chart in the United States.